yasammez/nachricht/README.md

 only one container type is necessary.
 A JSON array can be represented by a container full of unnamed fields while a JSON map gets translated to a container in which every field is named.

+## Language support

+At the moment, only Rust is supported.
+This might change in the future.
+If you would like support for a specific language, open an issue!

 ## Goals

 ### Goals